jamesw732/Troop-of-Olde/README.md

 directories for assets and database.

 ### `source`
 This is the source code for the game.
-Eventually see `Doc` for documentation on the code design.
+See `Doc` for some details on the code design.

 ### `tests`
 Eventually, I hope to have a complete test suite for everything.
-Right now, this is not going so well, similar to the reason `Doc` is pretty much empty.
-Too much of the code is changing for tests to be effective (more accurately, the interface is changing while the core of the code is not).
+Currently, too much of the code is changing for tests to be effective, more than half of my time is spent refactoring.

 ### Root directory
 I do not currently have a build process.
 This is probably a mistake.